elixir-lang/elixir/ROADMAP.md

 * Allow extension of builtin types (like inheriting from Integer)
 * Do not eval code when reading files
 * Allow method declarations to finish with ",", meaning another method with the same name and arity must be defined next
+* Make method definitions return a pointer to the defined method to allow further manipulation

 And a few performance optimizations: